Updated: a day ago

 Staff members routinely broke internal rules against flying business class and staying in luxury hotels.
 Senior officials have complained internally that U.N. staffers break new rules that were introduced to try to curb its expansive travel spending, booking perks like business class airplane tickets and rooms in five-star hotels with few consequences.

 Since 2013, WHO has paid out $803 million for travel.
 WHO’s approximately $2 billion annual budget is drawn from the taxpayer-funded contributions of its 194 member countries; the United States is the largest contributor.

 In 2016, “WHO spent about $71 million on AIDS and hepatitis.
 On malaria, it spent $61 million.
 And to slow tuberculosis, WHO invested $59 million.”

-For example, despite prevailing evidence that the situation in China was spiralling out of control, Adhanim had still praised China for containing the outbreak marvellously, which was not that in line with other country’s reaction.
+For example, despite prevailing evidence that the situation in China was spiraling out of control, Adhanom had still praised China for containing the outbreak marvelously, which was not that in line with other country’s reaction.

 In addition, he was also believed to be siding with the then Chinese president Xi and did not take action in order to contain the virus outbreak.

 “We’re not just fighting an epidemic; we’re fighting an infodemic.
 Fake news spreads faster and more easily than this virus, and is just as dangerous.”
 And if we don’t tackle this, he went on, “we are headed down a dark path that leads nowhere but division and disharmony.”

 “Given the misinformation about the novel coronavirus epidemic, WHO has communicated with some companies including Google to ensure that the public will get the authoritative information from the WHO.”